ltphuoc/todolist-js/README.md

 # Welcome to TODOLIST REPOSITORY
- A simple todolist app using JavaScript and using local storage to store
+ A simple todolist app using Javascript and using local storage to store
 <!-- ABOUT THE PROJECT -->
 ## About The Project